luau-lang/luau/docs/typecheck.md

 ## Unknown symbols

-You may see this error a lot, and that's by design even in nonstrict mode.
+You may see this error when using custom globals, and that's by design even in nonstrict mode.

 Consider how often you're likely to assign a new value to a local variable.
 What if you accidentally misspelled it?
 Oops, it's now assigned globally and your local variable is still using the old value.